nathanmori/Profile-Linking/README.md

 To handle the many options for how to use each column of the raw data, all of the feature engineering was developed in scikit-learn style classes with the alternatives as parameters.
 These could then all be combined in a Pipeline, and GridSearchCV used to find the best features.

-Ultimately, this resulted in using the following features, in descending order of importance:
+Ultimately, this resulted in using the following four features, in descending order of importance:
 - Last name similarity
 - Cosine similarity between the github and meetup text vectors
 - Median distance between locations listed on the github and meetup profiles